-CHECKLIST Handling the Loss of Goods
+Handling the Loss of Goods Checklist

-If losses are found, the Warehouse Manager:

-- $\hfill\square$ Investigates the reasons for the loss. - □ Reports the loss on the Loss Report and Claim Form. - Gives the Loss Report and Claim Form with all supporting documentation to the Supply Chain Manager for review and approval. - □ Updates bin cards and inventory system records.

-When a Loss Report and Claim Form is submitted for initial review and approval, the Supply Chain Manager:

-- Reviews all relevant CRS policies and procedures, donor regulations, award documents, and other sources to determine any specific requirements for reporting losses. - □ Ensures that all relevant information and supporting documentation is included. - □ If additional information is needed: Works with the Warehouse Manager to complete the information. - □ If approved: Gives the Loss Report and Claim Form to the Head of Operations for final approval.

-When an approved Loss Report and Claim Form is submitted for final review and approval, the Head of Operations:

-- □ Reviews the Loss Report and Claim Form. - □ If approved: Gives the Loss Report and Claim Form and all other supporting documents (including official claims that CRS has made against responsible parties) to the finance team and the donor. - If applicable: Includes a police report and a memo as supporting documentation about the success or failure to recover the value of goods.

-On a regular basis, the Supply Chain Manager:

-- Reviews KPIs related to loss to determine if there are trends or likely causes for repeated patterns of loss. - □ Informs the Head of Operations immediately if there is any indication of a pattern of abuse, neglect, or malicious activity.
+CHECKLIST Handling the Loss of Goods If losses are found, the Warehouse Manager: Investigates the reasons for the loss.
+Reports the loss on the Loss Report and Claim Form.
+Gives the Loss Report and Claim Form with all supporting documentation to the Supply Chain Manager for review and approval.
+Updates bin cards and inventory system records.
+When a Loss Report and Claim Form is submitted for initial review and approval, the Supply Chain Manager: Reviews all relevant CRS policies and procedures, donor regulations, award documents, and other sources to determine any specific requirements for reporting losses.
+Ensures that all relevant information and supporting documentation is included.
+If additional information is needed: Works with the Warehouse Manager to complete the information.
+If approved: Gives the Loss Report and Claim Form to the Head of Operations for final approval.
+When an approved Loss Report and Claim Form is submitted for final review and approval, the Head of Operations: Reviews the Loss Report and Claim Form.
+If approved: Gives the Loss Report and Claim Form and all other supporting documents (including official claims that CRS has made against responsible parties) to the finance team and the donor.
+If applicable: Includes a police report and a memo as supporting documentation about the success or failure to recover the value of goods.
+On a regular basis, the Supply Chain Manager: Reviews KPIs related to loss to determine if there are trends or likely causes for repeated patterns of loss.
+Informs the Head of Operations immediately if there is any indication of a pattern of abuse, neglect, or malicious activity.
+Please see below for context-specific callout boxes that also apply.